01618830666

 Is Japanese knotweed a problem in New Zealand first home buyers

 Some lenders can require a survey of the property to assess the extent of any Japanese knotweed infestation.
 They will look at the impact on the property value.
-In some cases, lenders may refuse to lend on a property if the infestation is deemed to be severe or if there is a risk of damage to the property.
+In some cases, lenders may refuse to lend on a property if the infestation is severe or if there is a risk of damage to the property.

 It is important to note that the impact of Japanese knotweed on property values and lending decisions can vary.
-This of course depends on the location and severity of the plants.
-This will include other factors such as the condition of the property and the local housing market.
+This, of course, depends on the location and severity of the plants.
+This will include other factors, such as the condition of the property and the local housing market.

 Ministry for Primary Industries (MPI) as Biosecurity Pesticide Applicators